🟧Symbiosis Routing Contracts

 Steps 2-4.
 These steps are performed in a single transaction.
 If any step or check fails, all changes made during the transaction are undone.

 Step 5.
 Relayers perform some checks, sign a transaction and send it to an appropriate blockchain.
 The relayers pay for the transaction, and the user refunds these expenses (Step 8).
-For information on the Symbiosis relayers network, please see Symbiosis Relayers Network.
+For information on the Symbiosis relayers network, please see Relayers network.

 Step 7.
 Tokens are released at a 1:1 ratio with the sTokens burned by Synthesis (Step 2).